TriSight Communications is a public relations firm staffed entirely by students from the University of Southern California.

 Director of Events

-Hinde Kast is a first-year graduate student pursuing a Master’s of Strategic Public Relations.
+Hinde Kast is a second-year graduate student pursuing a Master’s of Strategic Public Relations.
 She received a Bachelor’s of Science in Communication (Public Relations Emphasis) from California State Polytechnic University, Pomona.
 She graduated from Cal Poly Pomona in 2015 and is expecting to graduate from USC in 2018.
 She has been apart of TriSight for one semester working on the HATS Account.

 “TriSight has taught me how to work with real-life clients, an opportunity that I think can be rare when in school.
 We make a difference for these companies and it feels great to know that we are helping them reach their goals.”